GerriEzeocha/TermCollector/README.md

 It also allows editing of terms/definitions.
 User is able to save collection of terms/definitions to a text file for each topic

-Follow below link to watch a working video of this program: https://uis.mediaspace.kaltura.com/id/1_v9s4cqwu?width=720&height=405&playerId=46134541
+Click to watch a working video of this program: https://uis.mediaspace.kaltura.com/id/1_v9s4cqwu?width=720&height=405&playerId=46134541